nickhoggett/bookbot/README.md

 # bookbot

-BookBot is my first project!
+BookBot is project in python, taking large amounts of text and printing report on occurances of words or letters